Fermented Vegetables Troubleshooting Guide

 White Layer on the Surface

 Usually a whitish layer floating on the surface of the ferment is not mold at all, but rather a layer of yeast called kahm yeast.
 It can develop as the lactic acid bacteria consume all the sugar and the pH of the ferment drops.
-This layer of yeast may have a textured surface almost resembling spaghetti stands.
+This layer of yeast may have a textured or wavy surface almost resembling spaghetti stands.
 The easiest thing to do is simply remove the white layer and discard it as soon as you notice it forming.
 The vegetables below the surface are still fine.
-The most common reasons for the development of kahm yeast are: the vegetables are not submerged in brine, or the container is not sealed.
+The most common reasons for the development of kahm yeast are that the vegetables are not submerged in brine, or the container is not sealed.

 To prevent the development of kahm yeast, try to maintain an air-free environment for the vegetables as they ferment.
 An airlock is a good way to accomplish this.
 You could also cover the surface with vegetable leaves like the outer layers of cabbage leaves to keep the fermenting vegetables submerged in brine.
 A zippered plastic bag filled with water also works as a weight to keep vegetables submerged.
 Vegetables are more likely to develop mold in warmer temperatures, so try to keep your ferments in a location that does not get over 70°F.